Bodeclas/react-video/README.md

 # React-Video

-A basic application built with React 16
+A application built with React 16 and Redux

 ## Dev Server